kohack/kohack.github.io/_posts/2023-01-09-why-arent-we-refactoring-yet.md

 Unfortunately, at least from my experience, programmers who care about factoring design patterns into their code and implementation are scarce.
-To be sure, programmers who aren't keen on design patterns don't necessarily mean they're _bad_ programmers; perhaps they are just not incentivized enough to care, or perhaps they're not frustrated enough to drive improvement.
-Still, it is vital for the health of your software and your team's sanity to appreciate the advantages of being more familiar with design patterns and the invaluable insight it provides to encourage you to refactor your code into something easier to maintain.
+To be sure, programmers who aren't keen on design patterns don't necessarily mean they're _bad_ programmers; perhaps they are just not incentivized enough -- or not frustrated enough -- to care.
+Still, it is vital for the maintainability of your software, perhaps more importantly your team's sanity, to appreciate design patterns and the invaluable insight it provides to help you to refactor your code into something easier to maintain.

 ## Incentives at Work